Bhargav19-root/docs/links/link-preview.md

    - Force re-scrape

 2. **Verify OG tags:**
-   - Check link settings in LinkUTM
+   - Check link settings in linkutm
    - Ensure custom preview is enabled
    - Confirm all fields are filled